cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 ## Create Compute Shader

-We will start with implementing the preprocessing steps in a compute shader to execute them on a GPU.
+We will start by implementing the preprocessing steps in a compute shader to execute them on a GPU.
 In the Assets section, create a new folder called `Shaders`.
 Enter the Shaders folder and right-click an empty space.
 Open the `Create` submenu and select `Shader`.
 Inside the Shader submenu, select `Compute Shader`.
 We can name the new shader `PoseNetShader`.

 ![unity-create-compute-shader](..\images\barracuda-posenet-tutorial-v2\part-3\unity-create-compute-shader.png)